 They suffer heatstroke:

-The French are susceptible to brachycephalic airway syndrome, and a myriad of other health issues are also known.
-These problems are mostly non-life-threatening, but they may be quite costly when medical bills start coming in.
+The French are susceptible to brachycephalic airway syndrome, and many other health issues are known.
+These problems are mostly non-life-threatening, but they may be costly when medical bills start.

 They love to dig holes: